 What Makes a City EV-Friendly?

 According to the Electric Drive Transportation Association (EDTA), there are several factors that make a city EV-friendly.
-Infrastructure to support charging electric vehicles is one important piece of the puzzle.
-Price breaks on electricity and the costs associated with installing a home charging station are also common in EV-friendly cities.
+Infrastructure to support charging electric vehicles.
+For that’s is one important piece of the puzzle.
+Price breaks on electricity and the costs associated with installing a home charging station.
+They are also common in EV-friendly cities.

 One benefit of choosing an EV-friendly city to own an electric vehicle in is probably not commonly considered.
-In cities where electric vehicles are popular, used EVs are starting to become available.
-An Atlanta used cars dealership might have never stocked an EV before in its history, but chances are good that this is all about to change.
+In cities where electric vehicles are popular.
+I mean used EVs are starting to become available.
+An Atlanta used cars dealership might have never stocked an EV before in its history.
+However chances are good that this is all about to change.

 San Francisco, CA

-Twenty-seven public charging stations in San Francisco are powered by clean, hydroelectric energy generated by the Hetch Hetchy dam, according to SFWater.org.
-EV owners can even charge their vehicles for free until the end of 2013, as SFEnvironment.org reports.
-In addition, the San Francisco Bay Area has the highest number of EV charging stations per capita in the entire country, according to ChargePoint.
+Twenty-seven public charging stations in San Francisco are powered by clean, hydroelectric energy generated by the Hetch Hetchy dam.
+That’s according to SFWater.org.
+EV owners can even charge their vehicles for free until the end of 2013.
+That’s as SFEnvironment.org reports.
+In addition, the San Francisco Bay Area has the highest number of EV charging stations per capita in the entire country.
+All according to ChargePoint.

 Seattle.gov points out that the city of Seattle has replaced 44 conventional-fuel city vehicles with all-electric ones since 2011.
-Always one of the front-runners in the EV game, Seattle committed to making their city plug-in ready in 2009, already anticipating the coming electric vehicles due to arrive in 2010.
-Electric vehicles in the city are powered by Seattle City Light, which generates nearly 95% of their energy through renewable means such as wind, hydroelectric and landfill gases.
+Always one of the front-runners in the EV game.
+Because Seattle committed to making their city plug-in ready in 2009.
+I mean already anticipating the coming electric vehicles due to arrive in 2010.
+Electric vehicles in the city are powered by Seattle City Light.
+One which generates nearly 95% of their energy through renewable means such as wind, hydroelectric and landfill gases.

-From August 2012 to January 2013, approximately 80 charging stations for electric cars were installed in the Atlanta metro area, according to AJC.com.
+From August 2012 to January 2013, approximately 80 charging stations for electric cars were installed in the Atlanta metro area.
+All according to AJC.com.
 As part of the Metro Atlanta Plug-in Electric Vehicle Readiness Task Force, the city of Atlanta has also streamlined the permitting procedures for EV owners who want to install charging stations according to Atlanta.gov.
-In September 2013, InsideEVS reports that Atlanta was the number one city for sales of the Nissan Leaf in the entire U.S.A.
+In September 2013 InsideEVS reports that Atlanta was the number one city for sales of the Nissan Leaf in the entire U.S.A.